AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 - The Monte-Carlo year considered is not the first to simulate, or does not belong to the first batch of years to be simulated in parallel.
 In sequential runtime mode, that means that year #N may start with the level reached at the end of year #(N-1).
 In parallel runtime mode, if the simulation is carried out with batches of B years over as many CPU cores, years of the k-th batch
   [^19] may start with the ending levels of the years processed in the (k-1)-th batch.

-- The parallelization context (see [System requirements](09-system_requirements)) must be set so as to ensure that the M Monte-Carlo years to simulate will be processed in a round number of K consecutive batches of B years in parallel (i.e. M = K\*B and all time-series refresh intervals are exact multiple of B).
+- The parallelization context (see [Multi-threading](optional-features/multi-threading.md)) must be set to ensure that the M Monte-Carlo years to simulate will be processed in a round number of K consecutive batches of B years in parallel (i.e. M = K\*B and all time-series refresh intervals are exact multiple of B).

 The first year of the simulation, and more generally years belonging to the first simulation batch in parallel mode, are initialized as they would be in the cold start option.